thinkinchicken/food-sales-predictions/README.md

 ## Conclusion

-Once we have run through all 4 models, we find that although not perfect in it's predictions and not optimal, the Random Forests model is the best fit for predicting sales in comparison to the other 3 models.
+Once we have run through all 4 models, we find that, although not perfect in it's predictions and not optimal, the Random Forests model is the best fit for predicting sales in comparison to the other 3 models.
 Both the Decision Tree and Random Forest model show promise in the R2 values, but the Random Forest is ever so slightly better.
 Although they aren't perfect, the training and test scores for these models are relatively close, which suggests that predicting on the test set is pretty on par with the training set.
 These two models(Regression decision tree & Random forests) also do much better than the simple linear regression model, where the R2 value for the test set proved it was unsuccessful at predictions.
 We can say that from the random forests model, that 60% of the variation within the prediction in the item_outlet_sales can be accounted for by the features we selected for this model.
 In addition, we can say that the variation in error on any predictions made off of this model, given by the RMSE is about plus or minus $667 in item sales.